SARUS CRANE CONSERVATION PROJECT

 Project Description

 Uttar Pradesh is a stronghold of the sarus crane, India’s only resident breeding crane and the world’s tallest flying bird.
 There is an estimated population of over 13,000 individuals here and the sarus has been designated the official State Bird.
-Yet most of this population, 73 per cent according to a Wildlife Institute of India survey, is concentrated in the western districts of Mainpuri, Etawah, Etah and Aligarh.
-As recently as five years ago eastern UP was totally off the radar as a region of conservation importance for the species.
+According to a survey by the Wildlife Institute of India, 73% of this population is concentrated in the western districts of Mainpuri, Etawah, Etah and Aligarh.

-Reports of a significant population on the farmlands first came in from field representatives of Tata Trusts, which has worked with the farmers in the area on sustainable agricultural practices since 2010.
-Tata Trusts consulted with WTI about a possible collaboration to protect the sarus; in 2013 the Sarus Crane Conservation Project took wing.
+Reports of a significant population in the farmlands of Eastern UP first came in from field representatives of Tata Trusts, who have been working with the farmers in the area on sustainable agricultural practices since 2010.
+This is when Tata Trusts and WTI collaborated thereby incepting the Sarus Crane Conservation Project in 2013.

 The draining and 'reclamation' of natural wetlands has forced the sarus crane onto flooded croplands

-These small wetlands are critical for the sarus and other avifauna in the region, besides providing ecological services such as groundwater recharge, water purification, moderation of both flood and drought conditions, and preservation of biodiversity.
+These small wetlands are critical for the sarus and other avifauna in the region.
+They also provide ecological services such as groundwater recharge, water purification, moderation of both flood and drought conditions and preservation of biodiversity.
 Yet they are, for the most part, unnoticed and neglected.
-The 30 water bodies identified in eastern UP as Important Sarus Wetland Sites occupy about 100 sq km (9561 ha) – yet 75 per cent of this is not part of any Protected Area or larger landscape level conservation plan.
+The 30 water bodies identified in eastern UP as Important Sarus Wetland Sites occupy about 100 sq km (9561 ha) – yet 75% of this is not part of any Protected Area or larger landscape-level conservation plan.

 PROJECT LEAD: Dr. Samir Kumar Sinha